 The Customer Union for Ethical Banking is an independent body representing customers of the Co-operative Bank.
-The Customer Union aims to ensure that the bank sticks to its word on being a an ethical bank with customer-led values.
+The Customer Union aims to ensure that the bank sticks to its word on being an ethical bank with customer-led values.
 We aim to see an eventual return of the bank to majority cooperative ownership.
-The union is a co-operative itself, democratically controlled by its 1,500 members and regulated by the FCA.
+The union is a co-operative itself, democratically controlled by its 1,200 members and regulated by the FCA.

+Late in 2013 a deal was done to plug a huge gap in the Co-operative Bank’s balance sheet.
+The deal saved the bank, but it left its previous owner, the Co-operative Group, with a shareholding of only 30%, while private investors - including hedge funds - owned the rest.
 A group of Co-op Bank customers set up the Save Our Bank campaign with support from Ethical Consumer magazine with two aims: to ensure that the bank sticks to its principles and, with time, to help the bank return to some form of co-operative control.

-We called on customers not to switch, but to stick together.
+The Save Our Bank campaign launched in October 2013 with a press release “DON'T PANIC AND STICK WITH THE CO-OP SAYS SAVE OUR BANK”, as the Co-op Bank entered a period of crisis that left the Co-op Group with only a 30% shareholding (later reduced to zero).We called on customers not to switch, but to stick together.
 In a few months, 10,000 had signed up to the campaign, including major charities and campaigning organisations.

-When the bank announced that it was going to survey customers on what should be included in a new ethical policy, we succeeded in getting the chief executive to promise in public that this would not be used as an excuse to water down the policy and that all existing commitments would be retained.
-We welcomed the new policy that came as a result.
+In 2014 we campaigned for the bank to stick with its ethical policy and teamed up with Unite the Union to demand an ethical approach to executive pay.
+The bank launched an ethical survey and we scrutinized the process closely, warning the bank that slippage could result in a mass walk-out.
+We succeeded in getting the chief executive to promise in public that this would not be used as an excuse to water down the policy and that all existing commitments would be retained.